isislab-unisa/dmason/README.md

 ```sh
 $ java -jar DMASON-3.1.jar -m master
 ```
 In your web browser enter the address *http://127.0.0.1:8080* to start a Web UI of system management, if master node is on 127.0.0.1.
-You have to use *Google Chrome* or *Firefox* as web browser.
-You have to use the latest version of these browsers.
+You have to use latest versions of *Google Chrome* or *Firefox* as web browser.

 Now, to start the slaves node you can open a new terminal on the master node and launch this command